-Prerequisites: RADT M03 and RADT M03L Corequisite: RADT M04 and RADT M04L
+Prerequisites: RADT M03 and RADT M03L Corequisites: RADT M04 and RADT M04L Class Hours: 3 lab

 Provides radiographic film critique to integrate clinical practice and classroom education.
 Evaluates technical errors on radiographs and review strategies for avoiding future errors.
-Provides simulated registry exam review and prepares student to take the American Registry of Radiologic Technologists (ARRT) exam.
+Includes a review for licensure examinations.
 May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU

-RADT M15 - 1 Unit
+RADT M15 - 1 Unit Venipuncture/ECG for RADT

-Venipuncture and ECG for Diagnostic Imaging